by Nate Holman on December 13, 2012

 Think about how little time gets spent on evaluating a resume.
 There’s lots of individual “brands” out there, and a lot of job seekers.
 Create your own brand so that you stand out.
 But don’t force it.
 Your brand – the sum of you, the job seeker – should stand out on its own merits.

-A couple ways I’ve found that deliver self-branding in how you present yourself to an employment opportunity: word choice in resume (being effectively creative with headers, for example, or simply using more direct language), and, of course, a portfolio – which gives you a little more leeway to show who you are.
+A couple ways I’ve found that deliver self-branding in how you present yourself and your professional skillset to an employment opportunity: word choice in resume (being effectively creative with headers, for example, or simply using more direct language), and, of course, a portfolio – which gives you a little more leeway to show who you are.

 With no shortage of competitors in the job hunt, it’s important not just to sell yourself, but to brand yourself.
 Know how to effectively stand out!